How to Make a Comic Book in 5 Superheroic Steps

 Start with a storyboard

 Whether you’re creating your own art or collaborating with an illustrator, this part should begin with storyboarding: sketching out your panels to get a rough idea of how they’ll look and “flow” together on the page.
-You can lay them out the good old-fashioned way on a corkboard or whiteboard, or use storyboarding software like Storyboarder or Canva.

 You may have done a little storyboarding in the writing stage, but it’s good to sketch out your entire comic book before you proceed.
 Even if you’ve gone for a panel-by-panel script, storyboarding often reveals ways you can improve it — altering the pacing, adding or deleting captions, even transplanting entire panels that would work better elsewhere.